 Their size and strength make them great for fetching things.

-All this with a friendly attitude make this one of the top contenders on the best therapy dog breeds list.
+All this, and a friendly attitude, make this one of the top contenders on the best therapy dog breeds list.

 With a desire to please, these pooches make great service dogs.